dcordero/Tealium-ios-library/README.md

 ![](../../wiki/images/EventStore.png)

-An analytic vendor with real time processing, such as [Google Analytics](http://www.google.com/analytics/)), can also be used to verify dispatches if the data sources have been properly mapped to the target vendorsâ€™ variables.
+An analytic vendor with real time processing, such as [Google Analytics](http://www.google.com/analytics/)), can also be used to verify dispatches if the data sources have been properly mapped to the target vendors' variables.

 Note: vendors without real-time processing may take up to several hours to update their reporting.